Mansur Shah of Malacca: Modern era

-Nowadays, the prime minister of Malaysia Mahathir Mohamad plan to reconstruct a newly replica of Mansur Shah palace in 17th July 1984, and it was also open by the government of himself.
+The former prime minister of Malaysia, Mahathir Mohamad funded reconstruction of a replica of the Mansur Shah palace, which opened on the 17th of July 1984 by the government of himself.
 Much were made in hardwoods, while the roof of the palace is made of a "belian" wood.
 (Note: it is also much identically copied from the Malay Annals.)
 Nowadays, the replica of the palace is now discern to be type of museum in the modern days of Malaysia in Malacca.

 Expansions

 Mansur Shah implemented a policy of expansionism during his rule.
 Many territories in Malay Peninsula and eastern Sumatra and the surrounding islands, such as Perak, Bernam, while Siak became Malacca's vassal.
 Several states unsuccessfully asserted their autonomy such as Pahang, Kampar and Inderagiri.
 This led one of Mansur's son to be leader of Pahang.
 Manjung, Rupat, Singapore, and Bintan, were under the control of Malacca during his rule.